 Iroquois Valley REIT is led by a board of directors elected by our shareholders.
-The board has the full authority to manage the business and affairs of the Company.
-Nearly two-thirds of our directors are either active farmers or involved with farming and gardening operations.
-We intend to maintain this level of representation from the farming community on our board moving forward.
-Our board has created and delegated certain authority to an investment committee in order to assist with the identification and due diligence on new acquisitions.
-See "Policies with Regards to Certain Activities-Investment Committee."
+The board has full authority to manage the business and affairs of the Company.
+Several of our directors, including our Chairperson, are either active farmers or involved with farming and gardening operations.
+In 2023, the Company adopted a policy that the percentage of portfolio farmers represented on the Board shall not exceed 33% of the total number of Directors on the Board at the time of appointment.
+Our board has created and delegated certain authority to certain committees, including an investment committee in order to assist with the identification and due diligence on new acquisitions.
+See "Policies with Regards to Certain Activities-Committees of the Board of Directors."

 The board of directors appoints corporate officers to both Iroquois Valley REIT and Iroquois Valley LLC.
 We compensate our officers and other employees, typically through salaries and performance-based bonuses.
-We do not compensate directors in their capacity as directors, but in the future, the board may determine that reasonable compensation is appropriate for directors.
+Non-employee directors are compensated in accordance with our Non-Employee Director Compensation Policy.